lino-framework/lino/docs/dev/ad.rst

     If specified, a list of model names for which this app provides a subclass.

-    For backwards compatibility this has no effect when :setting:`override_modlib_models` is set.

   .. method:: configure(self, **kw)

     Set the given parameter(s) of this Plugin instance.